 HIGH-PRESSURE processing Packaging indicators

 Consumers want products that have natural ingredients and avoid preservatives and heat pasteurization.
 To address safety and shelf life, brands are moving to High-Pressure Processing (HPP), typically exposing the package to 87,000 psi for 3 minutes.
-Moreover, the FDA required all HPP-related brands to have FSMA (Food Safety Modernization Act) plans in place by the fall of 2017.
+The FDA required all HPP-related brands to have FSMA (Food Safety Modernization Act) plans in place by the fall of 2017.

 To assist with the monitoring and auditing of the process, CTI developed a high pressure indicator that changes color on the package at 87,000 PSI to confirm a product has been subjected to HPP according to specifications.
 Watch this video overview of this industry-first technology: